hacl-star/hacl-star/README.md

-[EverCrypt](providers/evercrypt/) is a high-performance, cross-platform, formally verified modern cryptographic provider that packages implementations from HACL\* and Vale-Crypto, and automatically picks the fastest one available, depending on processor support and the target execution environment (*multiplexing*).
+[EverCrypt](providers/evercrypt/) is a high-performance, cross-platform, formally verified modern cryptographic provider that packages implementations from HACL\* and ValeCrypt, and automatically picks the fastest one available, depending on processor support and the target execution environment (*multiplexing*).
 Furthermore, EverCrypt offers an (*agile*) API that makes it simple to switch between algorithms (e.g., from SHA2 to SHA3).